microsoft/Federal-Business-Applications/demos/transcript-demo-power+azure/readme.md

 ## Limitations
 As of 3/18/2024, there appears to be some limitatins with what you can do with the OOTB Azure Speech Service Connector and Azure Blob Storage Connector.
 As a result, this solution implements two workarounds:
 1. The flows connecting to Azure Speech Services (02a-02c) use the HTTP connector to directly reference the [Azure Batch Speech-to-Text API](https://learn.microsoft.com/en-us/azure/ai-services/speech-service/batch-transcription).
-2. Because the [Azure Blob Storage trigger](https://learn.microsoft.com/en-us/connectors/azureblob/#triggers) doesn't get triggered by the creation files in a subfolder, this solution uses a loop to wait for the transcription to be completed in flow 02b.
+2. Because the [Azure Blob Storage trigger](https://learn.microsoft.com/en-us/connectors/azureblob/#triggers) doesn't get triggered by the creation of files in a subfolder, this solution uses a loop to wait for the transcription to be completed in flow 02b.

 ## Security and Protecting Keys
-This solution is not intended for production or senstive data.
+This solution is **NOT** intended for production or senstive data.
 If you intend to use this, please replace the environment variable Speech to Text Key (which is an unencrypted text string) into an Secret envrionment variable (leveraging Azure Key Vault).
 For more check out this: [Use environment variables for Azure Key Vault secrets](https://learn.microsoft.com/en-us/power-apps/maker/data-platform/environmentvariables-azure-key-vault-secrets)